Who is this article for?

 - Settings that users need less frequently, like Network settings, are grouped under Device preferences.

-- Settings in the administration console remain in the same location.
-Consequently, settings in the Code42 app no longer mirror their location in the administration console as closely as they did in earlier versions.
+- Settings in the Code42 console remain in the same location.
+Consequently, settings in the Code42 app no longer mirror their location in the Code42 console as closely as they did in earlier versions.

 Managing settings removed from the Code42 app